-The 3rd edition of The Etiquette Advantage in Business (William Morrow; ISBN: 9780062270467; $30.00) touches on all aspects of business etiquette today, from why manners matter in the modern world to how ethical behavior and etiquette are intertwined.
+The Etiquette Advantage in Business, 3rd edition touches on all aspects of business etiquette today, from why manners matter in the modern world to how ethical behavior and etiquette are intertwined.
 This new edition has advice for everyone from the job seeker to the C-Suite occupant.
 This update focuses on four areas that are particularly germane to the 21st century: communications, dining etiquette, business travel, and relationships.

-Since the publication of the 2nd edition of The Etiquette Advantage in Business in 2005, social networking and electronic communications have overtaken the business world.
-The 3rd edition addresses this revolution with expanded, detailed coverage in a number of chapters, including:
+Since the publication of The Etiquette Advantage in Business, 2nd edition, in 2005, social networking and electronic communications have overtaken the business world.
+The third edition addresses this revolution with expanded, detailed coverage in a number of chapters.

 - “On the Telephone” and a new chapter, “The Smartphone,” discuss the importance of using mobile devices considerately in today’s work world.

-- “Digital Communications” is an entirely new chapter that brings clarity to key etiquette issues for anyone who texts, blogs, comments, or emails with easy-to-remember tips.
+- “Digital Communications” is an entirely new chapter that brings clarity to key etiquette issues with easy-to-remember tips for anyone who texts, blogs, comments, or emails.

 - “Social Networking” examines the issues employers and employees encounter as they interact on social media both professionally and personally.

 The previous edition of The Etiquette Advantage in Business included two chapters on dining etiquette.
 Since it is the single most requested topic in Emily Post Business Etiquette Seminars, the 3rd edition contains six chapters that break down dining etiquette into manageable and understandable advice for both hosts and participants.
 Examples of important topics covered are: